 Universities create MOOCs, but instead of distributing it themselves, they rely on course providers such as:

 1. No dependence on physical location

-This can save diminish a student’s time spent on commuting and improve efforts on collaboration.
+This can reduce a student’s time spent commuting and improve collaboration efforts.
 In the current world scenario, online education also enables social distancing.

 2. Access to higher education